ytakefuji/sshanalysis/README.md

 We don't know whether captured IPs are true, spoofed, or springboarded.

 # auth.log
-My auth.log was splited into two files: auth_logaa and auth_logab.
+My auth.log was split into two files: auth_logaa and auth_logab.

-To create the auth.log, cat auth_log* >auth.log
+To create auth.log, cat auth_log* >auth.log